 - 1. Providing adults who have volunteered to participate in the excursion with the aims and objectives of the excursion and any other information necessary for its smooth operation. - 2.
 Arranging for the details of the telephone number of any person who is to be notified of any accident, injury, trauma or illness involving the child and the child's medical details to be taken on the excursion.
 Information is to be carried by a qualified educator at all times. - 3.
-Ensuring that the educator/child ratio approved by the TCC Committee of Management and notified to the parents/guardians is met prior to commencing the excursion. - 4.
+Ensuring that the educator/child ratio approved by the Nominated Supervisor is in place before the children depart TCC. - 4.
 Canceling the excursion if the educator/child ratio is not met and notifying the committee and parents/guardians. - 5.
 Arranging for an educator, parents/guardians or a committee member to be available, if the excursion is late returning, to advise parents/guardians collecting children at the centre of the estimated time of arrival back at the centre. - 6.
 Ensuring that only those children whose parents/guardians have completed and returned the permission form attend the excursion. - 7.
-Ensuring the route of travel is assessed for potential hazards
+Ensuring the route of travel is assessed for potential hazards using the Risk assessment form as a tool.